habemus-papadum/pdum_criu/README.md

 This package aims to make Linux user-space checkpoint/restore (via CRIU) feel high-level: freeze a running “goblin” process without disturbing it, then replay from that checkpoint as many times as you like.

-But, realistically, it’s a toolkit for folks already comfortable with Linux internals — high level helpers, but still aimed at power users who understand what CRIU is doing under the hood -- things you will break or just not work, and you will need to spelunk to sort it.
+But, realistically, it’s a toolkit for folks already comfortable with Linux internals — high level helpers, but still aimed at power users who understand what CRIU is doing under the hood -- things will break or just not work, and you will need to spelunk to sort it.

 Inside, goblins can be as clever as they like: they can spawn threads, map files into memory, make background HTTP requests, or run background jobs.
 None of that changes their essence.
 What defines a goblin is not how it thinks, but how it speaks — through the ancient UNIX tongue of stdin, stdout, and stderr.